diogro/expressionVariance-manuscript/main.md

 To explore the relationship between variance and function, we took the top 5% most variable and the bottom 5% least variable genes in our ranking (560 genes in each group) and performed a Gene Ontology (GO) enrichment analysis within each group.
 This analysis allowed us to establish the representative functions of these consistently high and low-variance genes.
-In total, using a hypergeometric test and Benjamini-Hochberg (BH) adjusted p-value threshold of 10\textsuperscript{-3}, we found 59 enriched terms in the low variance genes, and 738 enriched terms in the high variance genes (see S2 Table for a complete listing).
+In total, using a hypergeometric test and Benjamini-Hochberg (BH) adjusted p-value threshold of 10\textsuperscript{-3}, we found 59 enriched terms in the low variance genes, and 738 enriched terms in the high-variance genes (see S2 Table for a complete listing).
 Among the 5% most variable genes we observe enrichment for biological processes like immune function, response to stimulus, maintenance of homeostasis, and tissue morphogenesis (@fig:go_tails A).
 In line with this GO term enrichment, the top 5% most variable genes are enriched 7.7-fold for genes that encode secreted proteins, relative to all other genes (hypergeometric test, p < 10\textsuperscript{-3}).
 Among the 5% least variable genes we see enrichment for housekeeping functions like mRNA processing, cell cycle regulation, methylation, histone modification, translation, transcription, and DNA repair (@fig:go_tails B); and accordingly, we find that previously characterized human housekeeping genes [@Hounkpe2020-yq] are enriched within the 5% least variable genes 2.0-fold relative to all other genes (hypergeometric test, p < 10\textsuperscript{-3}).